 Sandsage Prairie Habitat

-The Ponderosa Pine-covered hills and escarpments of the western Pine Ridge remind one of the Black Hills.
+The Ponderosa Pine-covered hills and escarpments of the Pine Ridge remind one of the Black Hills.

 Some areas of the Pine Ridge have western mixed-grass prairie, ponderosa pine forest, dry-mesic ponderosa pine woodland, dry ponderosa pine open woodland and savanna.
-The diversity of habitats within the Pine Ridge attracts many different species of birds including Pygmy Nuthatch, Red Crossbill, Pinyon Jay, Plumbeous Vireo, Golden Eagle, and Mountain Bluebird.
+The diversity of habitats within the Pine Ridge, like those at Fort Robinson State Park, attract many different species of birds including Pygmy Nuthatch, Red Crossbill, Pinyon Jay, Plumbeous Vireo, Golden Eagle, and Mountain Bluebird.